Laura Shackelford, M.Ed.

 Career Consultant, Denton Campus

 Vianet Garza serves as the Career Consultant for the College of Health Sciences and for Exploratory students at the Career Connections Center.
-She is a proud first generation college student who is passionate about helping other first generation students succeed in college.
+She is a proud first-generation college student who is passionate about helping other first-gen students succeed in college.
 She holds a Master of Science in Counseling from the University of North Texas and has 4 years of experience in professional development and career readiness.
+She holds a counseling license in the state of Texas.

 Vianet’s Top 5 StrengthsFinder results are Empathy, Context, Connectedness, Intellection, and Developer, so if you stop by her office it is very likely she will ask for your life story.
 Given her love for stories, it will come to no surprise that she’s an avid podcast listener of ‘This American Life’ and ‘Story Corps’, both from NPR.
 She’s a Ravenclaw with a dash of Gryffindor and is still very angry that Peeves was not included in the Harry Potter movies.
 During school breaks, you will find her learning about different cultures as she makes it a point to travel to a different country at least twice a year – so far she’s at 10 countries.